danielfrey/sublime-cucumber-step-finder/README.md

     git clone git://github.com/danielfrey/sublime-cucumber-step-finder.git CucumberStepFinder

 ## Linux/Windows
 Not tested yet.
 Contributions are welcome.
-If Keyboard-Setting are provided, it should work.
+If keyboard settings are provided, it should work.